 The extra weight of your growing belly is supported by your abdomen, back, hips, and pelvis.
 Over time it’s common to develop lower back pain.
 In fact, 45% of women experience low back pain during pregnancy.
 As your hips loosen and your pelvis expands, more pressure is placed on your pelvic ligaments and joints which may cause sacroiliac (SI) joint pain or round ligament pain.

-Benefits of Maternity Support Garments:
+Benefits of Pregnancy Support Garments:

 - Relieves pressure that causes pregnancy-related pain, sciatica, and discomfort